theopensourceway/the-project/README.md

-# theproject
+# The Project
-*The Project* is for all things meta-umbrella-organizational-community_of_practice
+As part of the Open Source Way project, this repository is for all things meta-umbrella-organizational.